Unofficial Pluslife FAQ (EN)

 With our app such an abrupt increase is easy to recognize.

-If false positive results are suspected, the test should be repeated completely, including taking a new sample and, if possible, using a different batch of the test kit.
+If false positive results are suspected, the test should be repeated entirely, including taking a new sample and, if possible, using a different batch of the test kit.
 If the result is negative on retesting, it is a false positive result.
 If the result is positive again, a positive result should be assumed.

 Invalid results